AdnanCodes/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 End the loop and see which floor eggs broke and how many eggs were dropped so far

-Based on the information, this alogrithm have best of case O(1) where it will be same floor no matter N story building otherwise  it will logarithmic as floor needs to be calulated based on height difference of floor based on input.
+Based on the information, this alogrithm have best of case O(1) where it will be same floor no matter N story building otherwise it will linear O(n) as floor needs to be calulated based on height difference of floor based on input and then find the floor